Gary Nolan (baseball): Early life

 Nolan was born in Herlong, California, and his family then moved to Oroville, California, when he was young.
 In February 1965 at age 17 he married high school sweetheart Carole Widener.
 He graduated from Oroville High School in 1966.
-Nolan was drafted by the Cincinnati Reds in the first round (13th pick overall) of the 1966 Major League Baseball Draft.
+Nolan was drafted by the Cincinnati Reds in the first round (13th pick overall) of the 1966 Major League Baseball draft.

 Major League career

 Nolan's first Major League game was at the young age of 18.
 A hard thrower, Nolan had a promising debut on April 15, 1967, when he struck out the side in the first inning en route to a 7–3 victory over the Houston Astros.
 On June 7, he struck out future Baseball Hall of Famer Willie Mays four times in one game.
 He had fifteen strikeouts in the game but was pulled in the eighth after giving up a three-run home run that tied it to Willie McCovey; the Giants won 4-3.
 "The kid was good," Mays said.
-He finished with a 14–8 record in that rookie season, was fourth in the National League in ERA (2.58) and in strikeouts (206), and was third in the Rookie of the Year voting behind Tom Seaver of the Mets, and Dick Hughes of the Cardinals.
+He finished with a 14–8 record in that rookie season, was fourth in the National League in ERA (2.58) and in strikeouts (206), and was third in the Rookie of the Year voting behind first place finisher Tom Seaver of the Mets, and runner-up Dick Hughes of the Cardinals.

-In 1970 Nolan went 18–7 with 181 strikeouts and a 3.26 ERA, helping the Reds to win the NL pennant and establishing himself as one of the league's great young starting pitchers.
+In 1970 Nolan went 18–7 with 181 strikeouts and a 3.26 ERA, helping the Reds win the NL pennant and establishing himself as one of the league's great young starting pitchers.
 Nolan pitched a remarkable nine innings of shutout ball to earn a victory in the 10-inning Game One of that year's National League Championship Series against Pittsburgh.
 But he took the loss in Game One of the World Series against the eventual champion Baltimore Orioles.